nuagenetworks/nuage-metroae/Documentation/AWS.md

         nsg_lan_subnet: "10.4.20.0/24",
         private_subnet: "10.4.30.0/24" }

-The CIDRs for the VPC, WAN interface, LAN interface and private subnet are required to be specified.
-When provisioning a VPC in this way, the elastic network interface identifiers aws_data_eni and aws_access_eni for the NSGv do not need to be specified as they are discovered from the created VPC.
+The CIDRs for the VPC, WAN interface, LAN interface and private subnet must be specified.
+When provisioning a VPC in this way, the elastic network interface identifiers `aws_data_eni` and `aws_access_eni` for the NSGv do not need to be specified as they are discovered from the created VPC.

+## 5. Deploy Components
+After you have set up the environment and configured your components, you can use MetroAG to deploy your components with a single command.

+    ./metro-ansible install_everything

+Alternatively, you can deploy individual components or perform individual tasks such as predeploy, deploy and postdeploy.
+See [DEPLOY.md](DEPLOY.md) for details.